NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 Review and customize your own post-graduation work permit timeline

 Make sure that your study permit is valid throughout the entire duration of your program of studies in Canada.
-Extend your study permit if needed, or apply for a visitor record if your study permit will expire or become invalid before you submit your post-graduation work permit application.
+Extend your study permit if needed, or apply for a visitor record if your study permit will expire before you submit your post-graduation work permit application.

 Review and check your work eligibility during the transition period to the post-graduation work permit